lightning-viz/lightning/README.md

 Run server with `npm start`.
 Open your browser to [http://localhost:3000](http://localhost:3000)

+### database migrations

+If a change has been made to the database, you can update using the sequelize cli migration tool.

+Simply run `sequelize db:migrate --config ./config/database.js` from the root of the project and sequelize should automatically run any pending migrations.

 ## viz types

 With companion code from the [python client](https://github.com/mathisonian/lightning-python)